angular-ui/ui-scroll/README.md

 * `topVisibleScope` - a read only reference to the scope created for the item currently in the topmost visible position.
 * `disabled` - setting `disabled` to `true` disables scroller's scroll/resize events handlers.
 This can be useful if you have multiple scrollers within the same scrollViewport and you want to prevent some of them from responding to the events.

-Adapater object implements the following methods
+Adapter object implements the following methods

 * Method `isBOF`